bensutherland/Simple_reads_to_counts/README.md

 Uses files `05_gx_levels/*.xprs`.
 Open the script `01_scripts/utility_scripts/prepare_gxlevels_matrix.R` in R and use interactively.
 This will output a table entitled `out.matrix.csv`, which can be used as an input to edgeR.

+## 5) Multi-map reads against a reference genome
+Use the script `02_hisat2_aln_PE_to_stringtie.sh` to align paired-end reads to the genome using hisat2, and with samtools sorting that will be usable for stringtie input.

+## 6) Quantify mappings using stringtie
+### Assemble transcript using a reference genome GTF as a guide
+Use the script `03_stringtie.sh`.
+Update the field for the gff file with your gff.

+### Merge transcripts altogether and identify novel and known transcripts
+To do this, you need top have `mergelist.txt`, which contains a name of each sample gtf file, one file on each line.

+Use the `01_scripts/03b_create_mergelist.sh` automated script to create your mergelist.txt in the `00_archive`.
+This will be used in the next step to collect all of your sample gtf files.

+Use the `01_scripts/03c_stringtie_merge.sh` to compare your sample gtf with each other, and with the reference genome gtf to identify novel and known transcripts in a non-redundant final, merged gtf.

+## END

 Untested Section:
 Just in case using alignments against reference genome